-The health and safety of our students and staff is our number one priority at D45.
+Our students’ and staff’s health and safety are our number one priority at D45.
 Please refer to the guidance below for information regarding the health and safety of our students and staff at all District 45 buildings.
 If you have a question, please contact the district office.

 Return to COVID-19 Page